Xanthium strumarium, Rough Cocklebur

 Common Name: Rough Cocklebur

-Also Called: Canada Cockleburr, Cocklebur, Cockleburr, Common Cocklebur and Rough Cockleburr (Spanish: Cadillo)
+Also Called: Canada Cockleburr, Cocklebur, Cockleburr, Common Cocklebur, Rough Cockleburr (Spanish: Cadillo)

 Family: Asteraceae, Sunflower Family